hlaueriksson/conductofcode.io/_posts/2016-12-31-continuous-delivery-with-visual-studio-team-services.md

 ![VSTS Release Approval](vsts-release-approval.png)

-When releases to to all environments are done:
+When releases to all environments are done:

 ![VSTS Release Summary](vsts-release-summary.png)